top of page

 • Shop local and seasonal: Visit farmers’ markets or local stores to find fresh ingredients and products.

 • Create a seasonal calendar: Mark important dates like planting, harvesting, or weather changes to guide your activities.
+Many of my earlier garden to-do lists were rooted in this same idea—doing what fits the season rather than forcing productivity, a practice woven throughout The Gentle Garden: What to Sow, Tend and Enjoy in June.

 • Adjust routines gradually: Introduce changes slowly to avoid overwhelm and build lasting habits.